macta/iceberg/Some-keys-to-understand-Git-nomenclature.md

 ### Local and remote repositories
-To work with git you always need a *local* repository (which is different from the code you see on your disk, that is not the repository, that is just your #working-copy).
+To work with git you always need a *local* repository (which is different from the code you see on your disk, that is not the repository, that is just your [working copy](#working-copy)).
 Normally your local repository will be related with (at least) one *remote repository*, which are used for some operations such as *pull* and *push*.

 ### Working copy